Location and Contact

 • Hold the breast still in order to minimize blurring of the image caused by motion.

-• Reduce X-ray scatter to increase sharpness of picture.
+• Reduce X-ray scatter to increase sharpness of the picture

 You will be asked to change positions between images.
 The routine views are a top-to-bottom view and an angled side view.
 The process will be repeated for the other breast.